Skip to content

 Frequently Asked Questions

-Why do unawaited coroutine warnings appear inconsistently across different Python versions?
+Why do unawaited coroutine warnings appear inconsistently across Python versions?

-Python's garbage collection timing and asyncio's internal warning emission logic have evolved.
-Python 3.10+ tightened finalization checks, making warnings more deterministic and less dependent on unpredictable GC cycles.
-Enabling PYTHONASYNCIODEBUG=1 standardizes detection across versions by forcing the loop to track coroutine lifecycles explicitly.
+The warning fires during garbage-collection finalization, whose timing varies.
+Python 3.10+ tightened finalization checks, making warnings more deterministic and less dependent on GC cycles.
+Enabling PYTHONASYNCIODEBUG=1 standardizes detection by forcing the loop to track coroutine lifecycles and attach creation tracebacks.

-Can I safely ignore the 'coroutine was never awaited' warning in fire-and-forget scenarios?
+Can I safely ignore the 'coroutine was never awaited' warning in fire-and-forget cases?

-No. Fire-and-forget execution must explicitly use asyncio.create_task() to register the coroutine with the event loop's scheduler.
-Ignoring the warning leaves the coroutine untracked, risking silent memory leaks and unhandled exceptions that bypass error handlers and crash the event loop.
+No. Fire-and-forget must explicitly schedule the coroutine with asyncio.create_task() and keep a strong reference to the returned task.
+Ignoring the warning leaves the coroutine untracked, risking silent memory leaks and swallowed exceptions that bypass your error handlers.

-How do I trace an unawaited coroutine when the warning only shows the coroutine name, not the call site?
+How do I trace an unawaited coroutine when the warning only shows the name?

 Does asyncio.gather() automatically await all passed coroutines?